top of page

 Is this sponsored by NASA?

-Yes, Space Teams Academy has NASA Space Grant support to reach up to 10,000 students in 100 underserved community schools or programs over the years 2023-2026.
+NASA Space Grant is using Space Teams to reach up to 10,000 students in 100 underserved community schools or programs over the years 2023-2026.
 If your school has been selected for the NASA SG KIDS program, there is no cost to you or your students.

 How accurate are the space simulations?